 Becoming a Member

 We have suspended organised Club activity in and around the Boatshed on the main Mawson Lake but as soon as we resume we'd love you to come and see RC sailing and try it for yourself.
 Newbies in the process of building their first boat are still able to be assisted.
+Our members are still individually active on and around the lake - its just that we can't operate in large numbers or open the boatshed for the time being.

 It’s easy, but first we recommend you come along and try it hands on.
 Take the time to see what we do and how we go about it.
 There’s more to it than meets the eye - its fun.